 Each year, many grades will take an overnight trip.
 It will last 1-5 days, depending on the grade level.
 These field experiences are a big part of who we are as a school.
 They allow our crews to develop positive cultures, stretch students beyond their comfort level, and create opportunities for leadership and adventure.
 Students who are comfortable taking risks out of the classroom often gain the confidence to take bigger risks in the classroom, building confidence as leaders and collaborators.
-Student attendance is NOT optional because the field experiences are part of our education curriculum.
+Other than the reasons listed above, such as medical disability, academic disability, disciplinary actions, or state-recognized reasons for excused absences, Student attendance is NOT optional because the field experiences are part of our education curriculum.
 Therefore, you must be willing to let your child participate in these overnight educational experiences.
 Overnight and field experiences outside of the Triangle area will require a separate permission slip.